 We asked Raymond why he decided to base an eCommerce company in Abuja, as opposed to Nigeria’s commercial capital of Lagos

 First, you have to remember that Raymond comes from an offline business background.
 And as he explains, the peculiarity of Skarabrand’s business model makes Abuja the perfect location.

 You see, unlike regular eCommerce businesses in Nigeria which rely heavily on importation (ensuring they can almost never do without coastal Lagos) Skarabrand has full control of its product line.
-Also, Abuja’s relatively centralisation enables optimal delivery of furniture to any part of Nigeria.
+Also, Abuja’s relative centralisation enables optimal delivery of furniture to any part of Nigeria.

 To that effect, Skarabrand has GIG Logistics — the logistics arm of a well-established inter-state transportation company — as a logistics partner.

 Before we left, Raymond showed us to possibly the most interesting section of the Skarabrand factory

 Here’s the kiln where all the wood used is dried in-house